 Approach:

-• Comprehend the passage: Rather than solely seeking the “correct answer” to a grammar question, consider the overall tone, flow, and clarity of the writing.
+- Understand the passage: Instead of just simply looking for the “right answer” to a grammar question, think about the overall tone, fluidity, and clarity of the writing.

 2. Mathematics